 - Yard games, including corn hole, horseshoes, hula-hoops, etc.

 - Notepad or journal

 I believe we can all agree that the most difficult aspect of going on vacation is packing.
 Unfortunately, it also happens to be the most important part of going on vacation.

-As a result, we went about gathering and testing all of the finest tips on how to make packing for your vacation stress-free.
-And, fortunately for you, we’re going to tell you about it today.
+As a result, we went about gathering and testing all of the finest tips on how to do the packing for your vacation stress-free.
+And fortunately for you, we’re going to tell you about it today.